umbraco/UmbracoDocs/Umbraco-Uno/Widgets/Grid/Accordion/index.md

 ![Accordion Backoffice](images/Accordion-back.png)

 ### Content

 - Column Width
 - Boxed Column

-In the separate Accorcions you have the following options:
+In the separate accordions you have the following options:

 - Header
 - Text